 Update 21 May 2015.
 Please bear in mind these comments were prior to the

 updated pictures.
 Originally I had the flow of water backwards.
-It's fixed
+That is fixed

 now.
 Also the entrance of the raw water was just after to top elbow.
 The